+How Much Does Home Foundation Repair Cost?
+This is a question we are frequently asked.
 Foundation settlement can cause major structural problems for a home.
-Fortunately, homeowners have ways to repair foundations rather than replace them.
-Necessary repairs of moderate foundation damage cost from $8,000 to $12,000 but may be as much as $20,000 to $30,000.
 Many homeowner insurance policies provide no coverage for damaged foundations, but home equity often makes financing available.
 Some builders offer home warranty coverage for up to 10 years for major structural defects affecting occupant health or safety.
 Foundation repairs can be costly, but the more homeowners know about types of foundations and how best to repair them the better they can work with contractors to find affordable solutions.

 Foundations on expansive clay, compressible, or improperly compacted fill soils can suffer serious damage from shifting and settling.
 Signs of foundation problems, cracks in walls or doors that won’t close properly, make professional help an urgency.
 Damaged foundations not quickly repaired may become irreparable and make the entire home unsafe.
 For any foundation problem, the longer the homeowner delays the repair the worse the condition becomes.
 Foundation problems never resolve on their own.